 Users trust big names, especially ones they have followed for a while.
 It’s this sense of trust that will eventually lead to sales on your end if done correctly.
 This is where the importance of using big names with mutual interests, because their followers will too.

 Competitions are a sure fire way to get that organic social engagement on the rise, quickly.
 Asking your followers to tag their friends, follow the page and re-share the post to their story for extra entries works wonders.
 Allow it to run for a couple weeks and pick someone with a larger following as your winner.

-There’s no denying that running a successful social media strategy can be difficult but it’s not impossible with the right tools.
+There’s no denying that social media management can be difficult but it’s not impossible with the right tools.
 That’s why the professionals at dmt are so good at what they do.
 We’ve perfected the strategy and we can help you bring yours to life.
-Head to site or get in touch at email@example.com 💌
+Head to site and get in touch.